capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

 ![figure](/images/posts/AQ_data2.png)
 In order to aid in the decision of where to set the upper limit for marker size, it is helpful to view a histogram of the data (note that the bin sizes vary).
 ![figure](/images/posts/AQ_hist.png)
 From this it is apparent that the number of records falls off with higher concentrations as expected.
-Moreover, over 95% of the records fall below 100 `&mu;g/m<sup>3</sup>`.
+Moreover, over 95% of the records fall below a value of 100.
 For this reason I chose 100 as the upper stop for the map marker radius.

 **Creating the Maps**